 Grace DiDomenico graduated from West Chester University of Pennsylvania with a bachelor's degree in psychology.
-In the lab, Grace is using structural equation modeling to address high comorbidity within psychological disorders, and clarify how specific risk factors are associated with latent dimensions in psychopathology.
-Grace is originally from Philadelphia, so when she is not in the CoPE Lab she enjoys exploring the Boston area.
+In the lab, Grace used structural equation modeling to address high comorbidity within psychological disorders and clarify how specific risk factors are associated with latent dimensions in psychopathology.

 Undergraduate Honors Thesis Students

 After graduation, Ben is working as a Clinical Research Coordinator in the Rasouli Lab, to investigate novel therapeutic interventions in the management of diabetes, with Dr. Neda Rasouli at the University of Colorado School of Medicine.
 His thesis explored how threat and reward stimuli affect autonomic nervous system activity.

 Upon graduating, Mae is working as a Clinical Research Coordinator in the Purdon Lab, a neuroengineering lab focused on brain health and the neural mechanisms of anesthesia, with Dr. Patrick Purdon at Stanford University.
 Her thesis explored how a sense of belonging and academic engagement moderates the relationship between underrepresented students in the STEM field and negative mental health outcomes.

 Jasmine is pursuing a Masters of Mental Health Counseling at Columbia University Graduate School of Education.
 Her thesis investigated the links between individual risk perception, activity engagement, and affect during the COVID-19 pandemic.

 Jenna is currently a staff research assistant in Meghan Miller’s lab at the MIND Institute, UC Davis.
 Jenna's senior thesis investigated two possible mechanisms in the relations between positive and negative urgency (emotion-related impulsivity) and internalizing symptoms: stress generation and shared variance.